pelensky/dotfiles/README.markdown

     homesick clone pelensky/dotfiles

 It will ask if you want to evaluate - at this stage you do not!

-you can now link its contents into your home dir:
+## Automated Setup

+To automate the setup process:

+    ~/.homesick/repos/dotfiles/setup.sh

+This will initialize submodules, create symlinks, and install vim plugins.
+Then restart your terminal.

+## Manual Setup (if you prefer)

+Initialize submodules:

+    cd ~/.homesick/repos/dotfiles
+    git submodule update --init --recursive

+Create symlinks:

     homesick symlink dotfiles

-run the rc file to get vundler installed:
+Create Claude symlink:

+    ln -s ~/.homesick/repos/dotfiles/home/sensitive/.claude ~/.claude

+Install vim plugins:

     homesick rc dotfiles

-and restart your terminal.

 #### iTerm Settings